The Semicon Europa is one of the largest international trade fairs for semiconductor equipment, materials and services in Europe.

 5G’s impact on RF Front-End: from telecom infrastructure to hand sets

-On November 12, 2019 during the Technologies for Communication – TechARENA
+On November 12, 2019 at 4:35PM during the Technologies for Communication – TechARENA

 Claire Troadec, Division Director, Power & Wireless at Yole Développement

 The telecom infrastructure market has not moved much in the past decade interms of the value of operators’ investments.
 Customer pricingalsokeepsdecreasing, and building new infrastructure keeps showing smaller and smallerreturns oninvestments for telecomoperators.
 In this context, an attempt tocreate new markets and enlargeoperators’ reachto customersbeyond hand setscreated 5G.

 Theglobal landscape at network level willnotmove much before 2025.
 But it will definitely change in terms of technology and antenna systems,thus completely restructuring the radiofrequency (RF) component industry.
 On one hand frequencies are going from less than 3 GHzto up to 6 GHz for macro deployments, while small cells exploit millimetre-wavelengths(mm-waves).MeanwhileRF line power levels in front-ends will decrease from a few hundred watts to down to a few watts in macro site antenna systems, thanks to massive MIMO and active antennasystems implementation.